A Cuvée (wine) from the Hospices de Beaune

 I register to buy at the Hospices auction, from just 1 bottle

-A Pièce: a full barrel from the Hospices de Beaune
+A Pièce: a full barrel of wine from the Hospices de Beaune estate

 The Hospices de Beaune wines are sold in barrels known as pièces.
 The barrels of any one cuvée are identical (same size and same description).
 A buyer can purchase one single barrel, or several, or all the remaining barrels within a ‘series’, at any time during the sale, at an identical hammer price.
 One barrel corresponds to 228 litres which become 288 bottles (75 cl) after ageing in the Albert Bichot cellars in the centre of Beaune.